Live Lehigh First-Year Program

 - Students will have the opportunity to live with and learn alongside other first-year students with similar passions and interests.

-- Nine out of the eleven first-year communities live together in Dravo House, so students will also get to interact and build connections with the members of the other programs, as well as join in on their programs and events.
+- Eight out of the nine first-year communities live together in Dravo House, so students will also get to interact and build connections with the members of the other programs, as well as join in on their programs and events.

-- Residents in the PRIDE Community (housed in Warren Square A) and UMOJA (housed in the UMOJA House) are housed with upper class students, which provides unique opportunities for first-years to engage with upper class students.
+- Residents in the UMOJA community (housed in the UMOJA House) also have the opportunity live with upper class students, which provides unique opportunities for first-years to engage with upper class students.

 - Each community is led by Faculty or Staff Advisors and a Gryphon student mentor to help students become better acquainted with the University and its resources.